 How do they work?
 There are several types of appliances available.
 Here is a basic rundown of the functions they perform:

-- The appliance is intended to dispense the right amount of powder and warm water to prepare formula at the standard concentration
+-The appliance is intended to dispense the right amount of powder and warm water to make formula at the standard concentration

 All of these “universal” appliances – not the very specific type that we described first with the formula pods – are meant to remove some or all of the hassles of measuring the powder, heating water, measuring the water, and/or mixing the formula.
 What’s not to love?

 A perusal of online reviews shows that these appliances haven’t always worked as well as buyers might hope.
-Some models also seem to have been discontinued in the US in the past.
+Plus some models have been discontinued in the US.
 Another drawback is that some of the appliances require regular and, in some cases, pretty comprehensive cleaning.